 - Decreased oxygen in the distal portions (toes and fingers) resulting in neuropathy

-So remember, nobody immediately dies with hyperglycemia, but if it is not treated the soonest time possible, it will lead to a more pressing issue inside the body which is also known as diabetes.
+So remember, a client most likely will not immediately die from hyperglycemia, but if it’s not treated, it will lead to a more pressing issue inside the body which is also known as diabetes.

 The Three P’s of Hyperglycemia

-Hyperglycemia has three signs and symptoms that nurses must watch-out-for:
+Hyperglycemia has three signs and symptoms that nurses should monitor:

 - Polyuria – frequent urination